 Each Worktree Lane has an isolated proxy context managed by ADE’s Lane Proxy Service.- Worktree scoping: All file tool calls from an agent session in Lane A are validated against Lane A’s worktree path.
 Attempting to read or write files outside the lane’s worktree returns an

-access_deniederror, even if the path restriction rules would otherwise allow it. - Cross-lane isolation: An agent in Lane A cannot modify Lane B’s worktree by any means — not through file tools, not through git commands, not through external MCP tools.
+access_deniederror, even if the path restriction rules would otherwise allow it. - Cross-lane isolation: An agent in Lane A cannot modify Lane B’s worktree by any means — not through file tools, not through git commands, not through ADE action calls.

 - Cross-lane reads (explicit): ADE permits cross-lane reads for specific operations: conflict detection, pack generation, and project-level context queries.
 These are initiated by ADE’s orchestration layer, not by agent tool calls.